By Professor Kenneth P. Vickery, North Carolina State University

 The Great Enclosure, with its passageways, stairs, and inner chamber surrounding the so-called Conical Tower, 30 feet high and approximately 20 feet wide at its base, was likely the political and indeed the religious focal point of the nation.
 Archaeologists speculated that at certain moments (harvest festivals, religious rites, etc.), the kings probably descended from the hill complex and carried out these practices inside the Great Enclosure and most likely around the Conical Tower.

 The Walls of Great Zimbabwe

 Millions of blocks of stone went into the walls of Great Zimbabwe.
 It must have taken many years, certainly decades, to complete it.
 It was accomplished by about the year 1300 or so.
-The granite outcrops in this part of southern Africa have fissure lines, or fracture plains—created over eons by a constant alternation of exposure to a very bright and warm sun, and very cold nights, because they are situated on a plateau at an elevation of 4,000 feet or so.
+The granite outcrops in this part of southern Africa have fissure lines or fracture plains—created over eons by a constant alternation of exposure to the bright and warm sun, and very cold nights, because they are situated on a plateau at an elevation of 4,000 feet or so.

 The walls are dry-stacked; that is, there is no mortar used in the construction of Great Zimbabwe in these millions of blocks.

 With the builders’ addition of heat to these granite outcrops, it was possible to, in a sense, peel off the granite in more or less flattish layers.
 At that point, the builders were able to cut and finally shape the individual granite blocks with iron tools.
 None of this was possible until iron became part of African life.